 Luckily, there are others like you out there!
 That’s why we have all of these online repositories that are full of all types of files, all optimized for 3D printing.
 These sites might also give you a CAD file that you can manipulate, but all the uploaded files are available as a 3D printable .STL file.

-The last platform is Thingiverse, this is the platform I spent the most time on.
-It’s another community-fueled repository of 3D printable files.
+The platform I spend the most time on is Thingiverse.
+It’s a community-fueled repository of 3D printable files.
 There seems to be more available parts, and there’s an option for the community to “remix” someone’s submitted part to optimize it in one way or another.
 They even have D&D minis and a fantasy mini set ready to go!

 How Much Does It Cost To 3D Print A Miniature?

 This is where the 3D printer starts to shine.
 For one-off or custom pieces, nothing beats a 3D printer.
-There is no fuel supply, just house power in and filament.
-So your only cost is electricity and the filament.
+There is no fuel supply, just house power in and resin/filament.
+So your only cost is electricity and the resin/filament.
 You won’t even notice a change in your electric bill since these units are so low energy, so it’s really just filament cost.

-PLA plastic is the best filament for 3D printing miniatures in most cases.
+Because resin is not a filament, PLA plastic is the best filament for 3D printing miniatures.
 It’s a lightweight, low-strength, run-of-the-mill material.
 It’s really easy to print with and almost any 3D printer can achieve the temp you need to print it (around 185-205 degrees C).
-PLA is the best filament for miniatures and should be used for any 3D printable miniatures!
+PLA is the best filament for miniatures & terrain and should be used for any 3D printable FDM miniatures!

-Ender 5 is an amazing option when it comes to keeping costs low.
-It’s unbelievably affordable, it just takes some time, in the beginning, to set it up.
-It has a dual nozzle extruder which has some reliability issues, but otherwise, it’s a powerful machine.
-A generous build volume and high nozzle and bed temperatures allow for a wide range of materials.
-Ender 5 is the perfect machine for someone starting out.
+Beyond that, if you want the versatility of FDM filament and 3D printing terrain the Ender 5 is an amazing option when it comes to keeping costs low.
+It’s unbelievably affordable and has a large build volume, it just takes some time, in the beginning, to set it up.
+The Ender 5 is the perfect 3D printers for miniatures for someone starting out.
 It gives them intimate knowledge of how a 3D printer works and will teach them a lot of lessons on troubleshooting.
-I couldn’t recommend it more for first-timers to 3D printing.
-This is the best 3d printer for miniatures & terrain for those on a budget.
+Then you can graduate into one of the resin 3D printers above.